akhilesh-balaji/Textylic/README.md

 This button creates a new note in a separate window.
 This way, you can have multiple notes on your desktop!

 #### 2. The **Save Note** Button
 This is the button that saves your work.
-You can either use this button,or the keyboard shortcut "Ctrl + S".
+You can either use this button,or the keyboard shortcut <kbd>Ctrl + S</kbd>.
 You only need to do this the first time, because of the Autosave feature.

 #### 3. The **Open Selected Link** Button
 If you have a link selected,you can click this button to open this link in the browser.This only works if you have tagged your text as a link in the bottom bar (See 12)